amituttam/notes/docs/networking/http.rst

 still logged in or not.
 The browser keeps sending back the same cookie to the server in every request.

-Browsert uses **Set-Cookie** header to ask client to store the cookie.
+Browser uses **Set-Cookie** header to ask client to store the cookie.
 The client uses **Cookie** header to send back the cookie to the server so the server knows which client it is talking to.